-- I will treat all other students, my teachers, and all staff and representatives of Burlington School with respect. - I will not use bad language or abusive language in the school, and I will not make jokes about people's race, religion etc. - All staff and students at Burlington School are equal.
-I will not discriminate against anybody based on any criteria, including, but not restricted to: - Sex Gender identity - Race • Religion
+- I will treat all students, teachers, and staff and representatives of Burlington School with respect. - I will not use bad or abusive language in the school or online. - I will not discriminate against anybody based on things like sex, gender identity, sexual orientation, race, religion, nationality, disability or age.
+All staff and students at Burlington School are equal.